 Exercise extreme caution when a shock hazard is present.
 Lethal voltage may be present on cable connector jacks or test fixtures.
 The American National Standards Institute (ANSI) states that a shock hazard exists when voltage levels greater than 30V RMS, 42.4V peak, or 60VDC are present.
-A good safety practicise expecthahazardous oltagis present any unknown ir cuibe for eneasuring.
+A good safety practice is to expect that hazardous voltage is present in any unknown circuit before measuring.

-Users of this product must be protected from electric shock at all times.
-The responsible body must ensure that users are prevented access and/or insulated from every connection point.
+Operators of this product must be protected from electric shock at all times.
+The responsible body must ensure that operators are prevented access and/or insulated from every connection point.
 In some cases, connections must be exposed to potential human contact.
-Product users in these circumstances must be trained to protect themselves from the risk of electric shock.
+Product operators in these circumstances must be trained to protect themselves from the risk of electric shock.
 If the circuit is capable of operating at or above 1000 volts, no conductive part of the circuit may be exposed.